Electronic Hardware Startup Tips: From Idea to Manufacturing

 You’ll eventually need to seek engineering counsel (if it isn’t yourself) that will allow for the interpretation and realization of your napkin sketch and/or and routing definition.
 There are a plethora of design engineers always looking to bring ideas to life from napkin sketch to schematic.

 This schematic will continue to guide the outline both physically and systematically.
-If you have any special requirements, part placement becomes a crucial activity as to properly fit into an enclosure.
+If you have any special requirements, part placement becomes a crucial activity to properly fit into an enclosure.
 Once a list and schematics are more or less defined, you’ll arrive in the PCB design stage where the paper is introduced to reality.

 Engineering teams quickly turn napkin schematics into fully defined PCB’s.